Psalms For Life

 and plants for farmers to cultivate

-producing food from the earth:
+producing their food from the earth:

 15 wine bringing joy to people’s hearts